 The mask managed to hide the message because from Eve's perspective, it looked completely random.
 Now we want a shorter key, so we cannot use the whole key as a mask.
 But can we maybe extend the key in some way - compute some function of it - so that it still looks random to Eve?
-From our discussion last time we know perfect randomness is unattainable, but we can aim to make the message appear random to every adversary with reasonably limited computational resources.
+We cannot make it look perfectly random, but we can aim for a weaker notion - computational randomness, or pseudorandomness.

 Here is the scheme we have in mind.
 Alice wants to send Bob an m-bit message M, but they only have a secret key K of length k < m.
-Suppose that Alice and Bob (and also Eve) have access to some public function $G: \{0,1\}^k \to \{0,1\}^m$ so that when G is evaluated at a random input, its output "looks" random.
-Then, imitating the one-time pad, Alice encrypts M using the algorithm Enc(K,M) = M + G(K), and Bob decrypts using Dec(K,C) = C + G(K).
-Clearly this is a functional private-key encryption scheme; but how secure is it?
+Suppose that Alice and Bob (and also Eve) have knowledge of some function $G: \{0, 1\}^k \to \{0, 1\}^m$ so that when G is evaluated at a random input, its output "looks" random.
+Then, imitating the one-time pad, Alice encrypts M using the algorithm Enc(K, M) = M + G(K), and Bob decrypts using the same algorithm.
+Clearly this is a valid private-key encryption scheme; but how secure is it?